ICLAD-Hackathon/ICLAD-Hackathon-2025/GCP-infrastructure-setup.md

-# Using the GCP infrastructure via VNC for the ICLAD 2025 Hackathon
+# Using the GCP infrastructure for the ICLAD 2025 Hackathon

+## Use VMs setup by the organizers directly via VNC
-## 🔐 Step 1: Connect to the VNC Server
+### 🔐 Step 1: Connect to the VNC Server

 - **External IP Address**: _Provided by your admin_
 - **VNC Password**: _Provided by your admin_